-2.) examining Latinos' sentiments toward and experiences with the criminal justice system; and
+2.)
+Latinos' sentiments toward and experiences with the criminal justice system, and

 - Book manuscript, Partners or Rivals?
 Power and Latino, Black and White Relations in the 21st Century, presented at the 2016 Virginia Festival of the Book, Charlottesville, Virginia (March 2016)